Infant/Toddler Mental Health Graduate Certificate - Frequently Asked Questions

 Q. Is there any scholarship money available?

-A. Limited scholarships are available through the Graduate School of Education and Portland State University.
+A. There are currently no scholarships available through the Graduate School of Education and Portland State University, but we are constantly looking for opportunities.

 Q. How often will students be required to come to the Portland State campus?